InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 The `|` creates an order-only prerequisite. `check-cluster` runs before `deploy`, but changes to the check script won't trigger re-deployment.

+This is useful for validation checks that should run first but shouldn't cause the entire workflow to re-run when they change.
+Use sparingly—regular prerequisites are clearer in most cases.

 ## Debugging and Troubleshooting Makefile Execution